kundeng/roocode-workspace/README.md

    Proceed with your project development as desired.
 The memory bank will automatically update to reflect changes in your project.

 8. **Force Synchronization**
-   At any point, you can type "Update Memory Bank" or "UMB" in RooCode chat to manually synchronize the session’s information with the memory bank.
+   At any point, you can type `Update Memory Bank` or `UMB` in RooCode chat to manually synchronize the session’s information with the memory bank.
 This ensures continuity across sessions or before switching modes.

 ---